cr3ation/dymo-webprint/README.md

 ## Docker
-Install using `docker-compose` or by building the image from scratch.
+Install using `docker compose` or by building the image from scratch.
 Examples below.

 ### Prerequisities
 In order to run within a container you'll need docker installed.